Cirque du Soleil loses 95 percent of worldwide workforce

 “If you look at what has happened in China, where things are stabilizing, right now our first show to return is our show there,” Lamarre said.
 “If we are able to follow a similar pattern in the U.S. and control the situation, then May is not unrealistic in Las Vegas.”

 There is a crucial divide among those working on Cirque productions in Las Vegas.
-A total of 749 are artists who have been employed directly by Cirque.
+A total of 749 are artists who are employed directly by Cirque.
 An additional 600 are technicians who have worked for MGM Resorts.

 The MGM Resorts workers have been provided two weeks’ pay and full benefits through June 30 under that company’s compensation package.
 Cirque artists are not being paid by the company, other than cashing out their paid time off hours.
 But they do have the option of filing for unemployment pay, will receive full insurance benefits for six months and have access to a company employee support program for mental health care.